-Many instances of minor bad behaviour are dealt with by the teacher demonstrating disappointment with the behaviour, and receiving an apology.
+Many instances of minor bad behaviour are dealt with by the teacher demonstrating disappointment with the behaviour and receiving an apology.

-The school may use one or more of the following sanctions in response to unacceptable behaviour:
+The School may use one or more of the following sanctions in response to unacceptable behaviour:

-- o A verbal reprimand and reminder of the expectations of behaviour - o Setting of written tasks such as an account of their behaviour - o Expecting work to be completed at home, or at break or lunchtime

-- o Detention at break or lunchtime, or after school - o Loss of privileges for instance, the loss of a prized responsibility - o School-based community service, such as tidying a classroom - o Referring the pupil to a senior member of staff - o Agreeing a behaviour contract - o Putting a pupil 'on report' - o Removal of the pupil from the classroom - o Suspension - o Exclusion, in the most serious of circumstances
+- A verbal reprimand and reminder of the expectations of behaviour; - Setting of written tasks such as an account of their behaviour; - Expecting work to be completed at home, or at break or lunchtime; - Detention at break or lunchtime, or after school; - Loss of privileges for instance, the loss of a prized responsibility; - School-based community service, such as tidying a classroom; - Referring the pupil to a senior member of staff; - Agreeing a behaviour contract; - Putting a pupil 'on report'; - Removal of the pupil from the classroom; - Suspension; - Exclusion, in the most serious of circumstances.

-Personal circumstances of the pupil will be taken into account when choosing sanctions and decisions will be made on a case-by-case basis, but with regard to the impact on perceived fairness.
+Personal circumstances of the pupil will be considered when choosing sanctions and decisions will be made on a case-by-case basis, but with regard to the impact on perceived fairness.